 Halloween is clearly just one spike on the commercial graph.
 While in theory it's the most playful, creative and freeing day of the year for everyone's self-expression, most retailers still manage annually to dredge up the worst sexist sludge to boost sales.
 What's scary is just how transparent the market agenda via costumes has become.

 Demeaning costumes aren't new of course, nor are women and girls their only targets.
 But today's gender divide in merchandise could not be any more glaring.
 In recent years, there's been a morphing trend for women's costumes: basically, to just Sexy Whatever.
 Whatever career or character we'd like to portray (powerful/authentic/you name it), we're urged primarily to look like a male-fantasy audition, even if that's totally unrelated to the costume.
 It's part of a broader backlash of sexy being trumped by sexist -- a portrayal happening mainly to women and becoming the main way we're portrayed.
 While clearly dealt their own distorting messages of power and hyper-masculinity, mens' and boys' costumes have stayed pretty much intact over the years.
 Meanwhile, more hyper-sexualized costumes appear each year for women.
-Sure we can modify them or just make our own, as many do, but that's not the point.

 However it's told -- with costumes, or cameras, the public broadcast is pretty clear: it's open season on women's bodies, whether to sell magazines, sell beer, or just mock cellulite.
 As a country churning out more callous headlines -- from sexual harassment by politicians, to sexual assault by fellow soldiers, from viral footage of teen rape, to guys bonding around sharing it -- we need to unpack the bigger commercial message.
 Media creates consciousness; it sets a tone and tells a story about what matters, and who doesn't.
 It's time we think critically about the just-for-sex spin put on so many images of women and masquerading as a joke.